-Section 16(a) of the Securities Exchange Act of 1934, as amended ("Exchange Act") requires Roper's directors, executive officers and persons who own more than 10% of Roper common stock to file with the SEC initial reports of ownership and reports of changes in ownership.
-Executive officers, directors and greater than 10% shareholders are required by SEC regulation to furnish Roper with copies of all Section 16(a) forms they file.
+Section 16(a) of the Securities Exchange Act of 1934, as amended ("Exchange Act") requires our directors, executive officers and persons who own more than 10% of our common stock to file with the SEC initial reports of ownership and reports of changes in ownership.
+Executive officers, directors and greater than 10% shareholders are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.

-To Roper's knowledge, based solely on review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended December 31, 2005, except for one director, all of Roper's executive officers and directors complied with applicable Section 16(a) filing requirements.
+To our knowledge, based solely on review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended December 31, 2005, except for one director, all of our executive officers and directors complied with applicable Section 16(a) filing requirements.
 Mr. Key did not timely file a Form 4 to report one transaction.